dads2busy/dads2busy.github.io/encryptedstorage/_posts/2015-10-21-luks_on_lvm.md

     # mount /dev/mapper/myLogVol1_Encrypted /home/auser/myEncryptedVolume

 ## 2. Automount the Encrypted Volume on Boot
-### Create a random keyfile
-    # dd if=/dev/urandom of=/etc/luks-keys bs=1 count=256

-### Make the keyfile read-only to root
+### Create a directory to store your keys and make it read-only to root
+    # mkdir -p /etc/luks-keys
     # chmod 0400 /etc/luks-keys

+### Create a random keyfile for each volume to be encrypted and mounted at boot
+    # dd if=/dev/urandom of=/etc/luks-keys/<keyfile name> bs=1 count=256
+    example
+    # dd if=/dev/urandom of=/etc/luks-keys/myLogVol1 bs=1 count=256

-### Add the keyfile to LUKS
+### Add the keyfile to each volume to be encrypted and mounted at boot
     # cryptsetup luksAddKey /dev/[volume group name]/[new logical volume name] /etc/luks-keys/[new logical volume name]
     example
     # cryptsetup luksAddKey /dev/myVolGroup/myLogVol1 /etc/luks-keys/myLogVol1

-You'll be prompted to enter an (existing) password to unlock the drive.
-If everything works well, you should get an output like this:
+You'll be prompted to enter the (existing) password to unlock the drive.
-    Enter any LUKS passphrase:
-    key slot 0 unlocked.
-    Command successful.

 ### Open /etc/crypttab to create a mapper that can then be referenced in the fstab
     # nano /etc/crypttab